xtuml/bridgepoint/doc-internal/notes/162_dts0101036706/162_editor_code_dump_int.md

   - Edited bp.ui.explorer/arc/create_mon_content_provider.inc::addTo(), remove contents
   - Edited bp.io.mdl/sql/stream.pei.sql, removed all of 2.1.6 section and reference to 2.1.6

-6.1.3 Build the branch
+5.3 [3 §6.1.3] Build the branch

-6.1.4 Create a new private repository xtuml/editor-test, branch it
+5.4 [3 §6.1.4] Create a new private repository xtuml/editor-private, branch it
-  - Done

-6.1.5 Copy all the plug-ins and projects from the xtuml/internal branch to the xtuml/editor-test branch
+5.5 [3 §6.1.5] Copy all the plug-ins and projects from the xtuml/internal branch to the xtuml/editor-private branch
   - Did not copy over dap or debug.ui, bp.qa.odometer, verifier.pkg, help.bp.mc
+  - Had to use cygwin to copy to get around long path problems with Windows copy

-6.1.6 Modify the data copied into xtuml/editor-test 6.1.6.1 Remove the projects & plug-ins specified in 5.1
+5.6 [3 §6.1.6] Modify the data copied into xtuml/editor-test
+5.6.1 [3 §6.1.6.1] Remove the projects & plug-ins specified in [3 §5.1]
   - Removed bp.core/lib/T.java
   - Removed bp.core/Vm_c.java
   - Removed model element bp.core/ooaofooa/External Entities/Virtual Machine